About Ivy Creek Foundation

 - Protect native flora and fauna, and promote the appreciation of both

-- Educate on the value of natural spaces and natural history
+- Educate the community on the value of natural spaces and natural history

 - Foster the understanding of how human cultures have worked with and on the land through time

-- Explore the role of history in the context of the land which supports us all as a community
+- Explore the role of history in the context of the land which supports all of us all

 - Use the lands under our care as a lens that focuses attention on best management practices for natural resources and wildlife